jbferet/prospect/paper/paper.md

 BROWN: brown pigments).\label{table:1}

 The inversion procedure is based on an optimization algorithm aiming at finding the minimum of multivariable functions with nonlinear constraints.
-Table \ref{table:2} provides information on the optimal spectral range used to estimate leaf chemical constituents from their optical properties, as identified by [@feret2019; @spafford2021].
+Table \ref{table:2} provides information on the optimal spectral range used to assess leaf chemical constituents from their optical properties, as identified by [@feret2019; @spafford2021].

 | Constituent 	|    Optimal spectral domain     	|            Versions      |